 The Mazda 3 is a compact sedan in Mazda’s lineup.
 It starts at just above $15,000, making it an attractively priced car.
 However, expenses don’t end after you finish paying off your car.
-There is fuel economy, insurance costs, and repair costs to consider.
+There are fuel economy, insurance costs, and repair costs to consider.
 These are the costs of owning a car.
-So, if you’d like to learn how to save on your Mazda 3 insurance, please continue reading.

 The Mazda 3 is available in a whopping 6 trim levels and is also available in both sedan form, as well as a 4-door hatchback.
 This leaves the consumer a lot of room to customize their car.

-The base i SV model comes equipped with a 2.0 liter 4 cylinder engine, while the i Touring and i Grand Touring models get a more fuel efficient version of the same engine.
+The base i SV model comes equipped with a 2.0 liter 4 cylinder engine, while the i Touring and i Grand Touring models get a more fuel-efficient version of the same engine.
 If you’re in need of a little extra kick when you want your car to accelerate, the s-line of Mazda 3’s sports a 2.5 liter 4 cylinder engine that provides ample power for a more spirited drive.

 In addition to this, the Mazda 3 doesn’t skimp out on creature comforts.
-While most cars in this class sacrifice looks and features for a more economic price, the Mazda 3 has a surprisingly acceptable blend of both price economy and features.
+While most cars in this class sacrifice looks and features for a more economical price, the Mazda 3 has a surprisingly acceptable blend of both price economy and features.